prometheusresearch/baseline-codebase/doc/source/codebase/workflow/continuous_integration.rst

 Every 5 minutes, Concourse will check your project's repository for new tags.
 If it sees any, it will clone your repository and build a Docker image using the ``Dockerfile`` found in the root of your repository.
-The tag for that image will be the same as the Mercurial tag.
+The tag for that image will be the same as the Git tag.

 doc
 ---